andruvs/StringEx/README.md

 // Creating with an initializer from a NSAttributedString ex = StringEx(attributedString: NSAttributedString(string: "Hello, World!"))

-// Shorthand method for strings ex = "Hello, World!".ex
+// Shorthand method for string ex = "Hello, World!".ex

 // Shorthand method for NSAttributedString